ahfriedman/fast-cidr-match/README.md

 # Fast CIDR Matcher

-This library determines if a given IPv4 is contained within a list if IP addresses and subnets in approximatley O(log n) time--which is much faster than many existing libraries.
+This library determines if a given IPv4 is contained within a list if IP addresses and subnets in approximately O(log n) time--which is much faster than many existing libraries.

 ## Installation